MoyasiGinko/E-commerce-project/DOC.md

 ## Overview

-The Seamless Product Discovery user story is meticulously designed to offer users a seamless and personalized product discovery journey.
-By leveraging advanced analytics of user preferences, past purchases, and browsing history, the system provides tailored product recommendations on the homepage, within specific categories, and even on product details pages.
+The Seamless Product Discovery user story is designed to deliver a seamless and personalized product discovery journey.
+Leveraging advanced analytics of user preferences, past purchases, and browsing history, the system provides tailored product recommendations on the homepage, within specific categories, and on product details pages.

 ## Acceptance Criteria

 ### User Authentication

-- Ensure seamless user authentication to enable personalized recommendations.
+- Ensure seamless user authentication for personalized recommendations.
 - Utilize the authentication API from the back-end.
 - Confirm successful retrieval of the user's authentication token.

 ### Personalized Homepage

-- Create an exclusive section on the homepage for personalized product recommendations.
+- Create a dedicated section on the homepage for personalized product recommendations.
 - Dynamically update recommendations based on user interactions.
 - Integrate a product slideshow displaying the most visited products randomly based on user preferences.
 - Include a recommendation section based on the most visited category.